StephanieSoldavini/Cluedunit/README.md

 Clue
 ====

-A software version of the game of Clue
+A command line interface to play the game Clue.